vinitshahdeo/ParkingLot/README.md

 `node_modules/eslint/bin/eslint.js --fix src/` can be run to fix lint errors.

+**NOTE:** Code coverage is added to the mocha tests (`npm run test`) using **[nyc](https://www.npmjs.com/package/nyc)**.
+You can see the code-coverage report in terminal as well as detailed HTML report inside `coverage/` folder.
+Go to `coverage/` folder and open `index.html`.

 ## Build Script

 `npm run build` will build the executable(console application) inside `bin/` folder which can be opened by double clicking on it.

 > Note: [pkg](https://www.npmjs.com/package/pkg) is used to package the Node.js application into an executable.
+Learn more [here](https://www.npmjs.com/package/pkg).

+## Dependencies Used

+- [Mocha](https://mochajs.org/): A JavaScript test framework for Node.js programs.
+Learn more [here](https://mochajs.org/).

+- [Chai](https://www.chaijs.com/): A BDD/TDD assertion library for Node.js and it can be paired with any JS testing framework.
+Learn more [here](https://www.chaijs.com/).

+- [nyc](https://www.npmjs.com/package/nyc): A JS code coverage tool extensively tested with Mocha for measuring code coverage.
+Learn more [here](https://istanbul.js.org/docs/tutorials/mocha/).

+- [Chalk](https://www.npmjs.com/package/chalk): A npm module used to style terminal string.
+Learn more [here](https://www.npmjs.com/package/chalk).

+- [ESLint](https://eslint.org/): A static code analysis tool for identifying problematic patterns found in JavaScript code.
+It covers both code quality and coding style issues.
+Learn more [here](https://eslint.org/).

+- [pkg](https://www.npmjs.com/package/pkg): It is used to package a Node.js project into an executable that can be run even on devices without Node.js installed.
 Learn more [here](https://www.npmjs.com/package/pkg).

 ## Author